ibm-cloud-docs/text-to-speech/tbe-rules.md

 For the written text of a prompt:

--   As with any input text for speech synthesis, write the text of a prompt as you would normally, with commas and sentence-ending punctuation.
-However, the service does not consider the specific concluding punctuation when it parses the text of a prompt.
-A period produces the same results as a question mark or exclamation point.
-Only the spoken audio impacts the prosody of the resulting prompt.
+-   Write the text of a prompt as you would normally, with commas and sentence-ending punctuation.
+However, Tune by Example bases the prosody and intonation of the prompt on the prompt audio, not on the punctuation of the prompt text as it does for regular speech synthesis.
+Only the spoken audio impacts the prosody of the synthesized prompt.
 -   A prompt cannot contain more than 1000 characters of text.
 Speaking one or two sentences of text is the recommended limit.
 -   A prompt can include only fixed, static text.
 It cannot include variable data, which is data that changes for different uses of the prompt.
 For example, "Your account balance is $500" contains variable data: namely, "$500," which is a variable value that changes depending on a user's account balance.
 In this case, the prompt needs to speak "Your account balance is," and a second synthesis request needs to say the balance.
 -   Escape XML sensitive characters (double quotes, single quotes, ampersands, angle brackets, and slashes) that appear in the text of a prompt by applying the same rules that you use to provide text for a synthesis request.
 For more information, see [Escaping XML control characters](/docs/text-to-speech?topic=text-to-speech-usingHTTP#escape).